larry-athey/boilermaker/Instructions/WebUI.md

 ### Fourth WebUI Data Card

 The last WebUI data card is only populated in **Temperature Cruise** and **Brewing/Fermentation** mode.
 These settings allow you to do progressive temperature runs like the [Airhead](https://github.com/larry-athey/airhead) provides in Mode 3 with the only difference being that the Boilermaker doesn't shut down at the end of the progression.
+This progressively increases the target temperature every 15 minutes and resets back to the original target temperature when you stop the run.